mosip/documentation/docs/integration-guides/mock-client-application/README.md

 1. **OIDC-UI**

 UI component consists of login page and the user profile page.
 Login webpage is built with "Log in with e-Signet" button.
-On Click of this button user is redirected to authorization endpoint of e-Signet UI.
+On click of this button, the user is redirected to authorization endpoint of e-Signet UI.
 User profile `/userprofile` webpage is crafted to which e-Signet server redirects to after successful authentication with `auth-code`.
 On load of  Userprofile webpage, `/fetchUserInfo` endpoint of oidc-server is invoked with valid auth-code.

     Required environment variables:
     - IDP_UI_BASE_URL : Base URL of e-signet UI